AHosseinRnj/HubScribe/README.md

 # HubScribe
-A platform for publishing and reading documents online, built on ASP.NET Core.
+A platform for publishing and reading documents, built on ASP.NET Core.